Last updated on December 19, 2025

 Spells!!

-Storm and spellslinger don’t usually want to clog the work with ramp cards like these, but red midrange decks tend to have damage spells, planeswalkers, weird enchantments, and even dice rolling or coin flips.
+Storm and spellslinger don’t usually want to clog the deck with ramp cards like these, but red midrange decks tend to have damage spells, planeswalkers, weird enchantments, and even dice rolling or coin flips.

 Dragons!!!